Regression Discontinuity Designs Under Interference: Framework

-We note that our definitions of causal effects assume homogeneity of $\CE{Y_i(d,g)}{(X_i, \pscore) = \ppoint}$ and $f(x_i, \bm{x}_{\smallN_i})$ across units.
-This assumption may be strong, as the outcome and score distributions may depend on the observed network.
-This could happen when units have varying numbers of network connections and interference sets of different sizes.
-When the outcome conditional expectations are heterogeneous across units, causal estimands should be defined as the average of expected potential outcomes across the population units \citep[e.g.][]{ogburn22}.
-We extend our analysis to account for irregularly-sized interference sets and heterogeneous outcome conditional expectations and score distributions in the Supplemental Appendix \ref{onlineappendix:irregular}.
+Our definitions of causal effects assume equally-sized interference sets and homogeneity of the effective treatment boundaries, as well as identical outcomes and scores distribution.
+However, units may have different numbers of neighbors, and heterogeneous effective treatment boundaries, and the outcome and score distributions may depend on the network.
+Under such heterogeneity, causal effects are unit-specific and causal estimands should be defined as the average of expected potential outcomes across the sample units \citep[e.g.][]{ogburn22}.
+We extend our analysis to account for such heterogeneity in the Supplemental Appendix \ref{onlineappendix:irregular}.